Christofair/py-dns-proxy/README.md

 # py-dns-proxy
 Server DNS as proxy, which blocks desired addresses from the list (may called 'blockedlist').

+### version 1.2
+Current version use list from (THIS)[https://github.com/anudeepND/blacklist/] repository.

 # Requirements
 * attrs==21.4.0